cristicmf/dao/README.md

 This is the a light-weight framework for modular systems of [Ethereum](https://ethereum.org/) contracts.
 It is meant to be used with Ethereum, or other chains that supports Ethereum contracts.
 It will get a better name.

 The contracts are written in the [Solidity](http://solidity.readthedocs.org/en/latest/index.html) language.
 The purpose of this library as of now is to act as a template for extending, or just as an example of how to write Solidity contracts.
-This is a **contracts-only library**.
-There is some javascript to help deploying and testing and such, but all of that is optional, and is really only meant to be used when authoring.
+This is a **contracts-only library**, but there are some javascript utilities for deploying and testing.

 The architecture is a new iteration of the architecture that I outlined in [these tutorials](https://docs.erisindustries.com/tutorials/solidity/solidity-1/), and that I had implemented in a now outdated LLL DApp named [The People's Republic of Doug](https://github.com/androlo/EthereumContracts).